-This review is based on an ARC given to me for free by the publisher, Angry Robot Books.
+This review is based on an ARC given to me by the publisher, Angry Robot Books.
 This does not in any way affect my review.
-The book is slated for release on May 2, 2017.